nncm-xbc/fintech_price_impact/README.md

 <div align="center">

-# **Fintech Price Impact Analysis**
+# **Beyond Static Models in Cryptocurrency Markets**

 [Installation](#installation) • [Usage](#usage)

 </div>
 This project implements a comprehensive analysis of market impact dynamics, progressing from traditional static models to advanced temporal effects and machine learning approaches.
-The work is based on the propagator model framework introduced by J.P.
-Bouchaud in "Fluctuations and response in financial markets: The subtle nature of 'random' price changes."
+The work applies the propagator model framework introduced by J.P.
+Bouchaud in "Fluctuations and response in financial markets: The subtle nature of 'random' price changes" to Bitcoin (BTCUSDT) high-frequency trading data, extending the original equity market analysis to cryptocurrency markets.

 ## Project Overview